a

 Round Top Lake offers camping at the highest altitude (9360 feet), with the best views, and has the nicest environment of all the campsites from Showers Lake (4.79 miles North of Carson Pass), to the series of lakes South of Blue Lake Road.
 Heck, I don't think Northbound Hikers are going to see anywhere to camp in the 9000 foot elevation range for the rest of the Pacific Crest Trail all the way to Canada.
 Correct me if I'm wrong, but Round Top will be Pacific Crest Trailers last high altitude campsite!

-I enjoy Round Top Lake better than both of those other nearby places to camp, and many others apparently agree with me, judging by the amount of locals there on a Summer weekend.
+I enjoy Round Top Lake better than both of those other nearby places to camp, and many others apparently agree with me, judging by the amount of locals up there on a Summer weekend.

 I've never worried about naming one of their specific campsites on any of my through permits through here, though I guess I could.
 The sites are sequentially numbered at each location.